 - [13] The Respondent's Disclosure is labelled R-1 and R-2(72257). - [14] The Respondent, at page 20, provided a table titled 2013 Freestanding Capitalization Rate Summary which contains details on 3 sales, noting these sales are also contained in the Complainant's Cap Rate Study.
-The Capitalization rates ranged from from 6.71% to 7.39% with an average rate of 6.99% and a median rate of 6.86%.
-The Respondent noted the rate applied for assessment purposes is 7.00%. - [15] The Respondent advised that when its response was being prepared an error was discovered in the application of typical rent rates.
-The Respondent at page 27, provided a table titled Freestanding Capitalization Rate Summary with NOI from year of Sale, which contained the same 3 sales, noting the cap rates ranged from 6.40% to 7.39% with a median cap rate of 6.95% and an average cap rate of 6.91%.
+The cap rates ranged from 6.71% to 7.39% with an average cap rate of 6.99% and a median cap rate of 6.86%.
+The Respondent noted the cap rate applied for assessment purposes is 7.00%. - [15] The Respondent advised that when its response was being prepared an error was discovered in the application of typical rent rates.
+The Respondent, at page 27, provided a table titled Freestanding Capitalization Rate Summary with NOI from year of Sale, which contained the same 3 sales, noting the cap rates ranged from 6.40% to 7.39% with a median cap rate of 6.95% and an average cap rate of 6.91%.
 The Respondent noted the correction did not result in a change to the assessed cap rate of 7.00%. - [16] The Respondent initially submitted that 6 of the sales utilized by the Complainant should be excluded from the Complainant's cap rate study for various reasons.
-During the course of the hearing the parties agreed that the sale of 1435 9 AVE SE could be regarded as valid, resulting in the Respondent arguing that 5 of the Complainant's sales should now be excluded from the cap rate for various reasons as summarized on the following page.
+During the course of the hearing the parties agreed that the sale of 1435 9 AVE SE could be regarded as valid, resulting in the Respondent arguing that 5 of the Complainant's sales should now be excluded from the cap rate study for various reasons as summarized on the following page.

-Address Reason to Exclude

-2639 17 AVE SW Additional signage income

-3515 17 AVE SE Non-arm's length sale

-126 16 AVE NE Abnormal vacancy at time of purchase

-1413 9 AVE SE Owner occupied at time of sale,

-Vendor Take-back mortgage

-158101 2803 CENTRE ST NW Vacant during the time of sale,

-Redevelopment

-2639 17 AVE SW 3515 17 AVE SE 126 16 AVE NE 1413 9 AVE SE
+Roll Number Address Reason to Exclude 082126459 2639 17 AVE SW Additional signage income 076051309 3515 17 AVE SE Non-arm's length sale 046043402 126 16 AVE NE Abnormal vacancy at time of purchase 069048007 1413 9 AVE SE Owner occupied at time of sale, Vendor take-back mortgage 046158101 2803 CENTRE ST NW Vacant during Vacant during the time of sale, Redevelopment

-- [17] The Respondent's background documentation to support the exclusion is contained in R-2 pages 4 through 199.
-In reviewing those pages the Board finds: - (1) The sale of 2639 17 AVE SW can be included in the study because the "additional signage income "contract identified as a reason for exclusion by the Respondent was signed "post facto" to the sale date. - (2) The sale of 3515 17 AVE SE should be excluded because there is conflicting evidence on the issue of "non-arm's length" transaction between the Realnet report and the Non Residential Sales Questionnaire. - (3) The sale of 126 16 AVE NE should be excluded because at the time of sale there was a significant portion of the building vacant.
-The Realnet report identified it as 100% vacant. - (4) The sale of 1413 9 AVE SE should be excluded because the sale included a vendor take-back mortgage, and the purchaser indicated in the Non Residential Property Sales Questionnaire that financing played a part in determining the sale price.
+- [17] The Board finds, after reviewing the Respondent's background documentation on pages 4 through 199 of R2, that: - (1) The sale of 2639 17 AVE SW can be included in the study because the "additional signage income " contract identified as a reason for exclusion by the Respondent was signed "post facto" to the sale date. - (2) The sale of 3515 17 AVE SE should be excluded because there is conflicting evidence on the issue of "non-arm's length" transaction between the Realnet report and the Non Residential Sales Questionnaire. - (3) The sale of 126 16 AVE NE should be excluded because at the time of sale there was a significant portion of the building vacant.
+The Realnet report identified it as 100% vacant. - (4) The sale of 1413 9 AVE SE should be excluded because the sale included a vendor- take back mortgage, and the purchaser indicated in the Non Residential Property Sales Questionnaire that financing played a part in determining the sale price.
 In addition, the title indicates a sale price of \$1.2M with financing of \$1.4M. - (5) The sale of 2803 CENTRE ST NW should be excluded because the property was vacant and therefore the sale price was not based on the properties' NOI.